 Each of the four U.K. countries has a green “travel corridor” list—people arriving from countries on the list are exempt from the quarantine period.
 Scotland’s and Wales’ lists are similar to, but not identical to, England’s.
 As of July 10, Northern Ireland uses the same list as England.
 The lists are updated frequently with countries added and removed, however, the U.S. has never been on an exempt list.
 A quarantine-free travel corridor is under discussion between New York City and London.
 Details are explained on Gov.UK’s COVID website.

 Many parts of the U.K., including the whole of England, are under lockdown conditions in November.
 Restrictions apply to visitors as well as to U.K. residents (England’s national restrictions are in effect from November 5 to December 2, for example).
 Hotels are meant only for people traveling for essential purposes, not for tourists.

 U.S. Virgin Islands

 Americans were always able to visit the U.S. Virgin Islands’ three islands.
 However, until June 1, visits were restricted for business purposes rather than for tourism and a 14-day quarantine was required.
 As of June 1, Saint Croix, Saint John, and Saint Thomas are all open, although with the same restrictions that apply to the mainland United States (i.e. no entry to foreign nationals who have been in China, Iran, Europe, the U.K., Ireland, and Brazil within the previous 14 days).
-Visitors are screened for fever and asked to ensure they have their own masks, wipes, and a sanitizer, as detailed on Visit USVI‘s website.
+As of September 19, a negative COVID test taken within five days of commencement of travel is required.
+Travelers are also allowed to submit a positive test for antibodies that is less than four months old.
+Travelers need to complete a Travel Screening Portal form five days before their trip.
+See details on Visit USVI‘s website.
 Wearing masks in public is required.